halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 5. Under flag variations, choose whether this is a number, string or JSON flag.
 For example, the  "transcription minutes" flag would be a number.
 6. Enter each of the variations.
 For example,  the "transcription minutes" flag would have variations of 300, 3000 and 6000.
-7. Set both the default variations.
+7. Set the default variation.
 This should be the value representing the lowest plan.
 For example, for transcription minutes, it would be 300.

 Once the flag is saved, turn targeting on.
 We'll see later in this tutorial how we'll set up segments to target specific variations.